thetonk/tradestats/README.md

 > OpenSSL version 3.0 or higher is required, otherwise compilation will fail!

 > [!NOTE]
-> This compilation process has been tested on linux x86 system and a raspberry pi 1 model B.
+> This compilation process has been tested on linux x86_64 system and a Raspberry Pi 1 model B (armv6).
+Currently, cross compilation for arm64 is not supported.

 This application can be built using CMake.
 To build it follow the steps below:
 1. Create a build directory and switch to it